The Living Wage Campaign

 - Muslim: Organise a roundtable in your Mosque on Islam and in-work poverty: Muslims & the real Living Wage

 - School: Run a school assembly or lesson on the Living Wage: Schools & the real Living Wage

 - Youth Groups: Activities for young people to get involved in the Living Wage campaign: Youth groups & the Real Living Wage

 Poverty is characterised by the inability to participate in the social and cultural life of society.
 Since being paid the real Living Wage I’ve been able to save a deposit and move out of the poor accommodation I was in.
 Everyone in Nottingham should be able to live, not just survive.
 Kristiyan Peev, chair of our Living Wage campaign team in Nottingham

 A brief history of the campaign

-The movement began at a meeting in East London, when the grassroots organisation Citizens UK brought together churches, mosques, schools and other local institutions to talk about the issues affecting their communities.
+The movement began at a meeting in East London, when Citizens UK brought together churches, mosques, schools and other local institutions to talk about the issues affecting their communities.

 One issue came up again and again – low pay.

 The gap between the legal minimum and the amount needed for families to live on was having a big impact on people from all walks of life.